|Semester 1 Credit Value:||10|

 |Guided Independent Study||Independent study||1||50:00||50:00||N/A|

-Formal lectures, with illustrative case studies and in class discussion, provide an appropriate environment in which to cover the syllabus outline above and to ensure students can achieve the stated learning outcomes.
-There will be both time and opportunity for students to pose questions and discuss issues both during and after the lectures.
-A web-based ‘source-book’ will be provided, on which the lectures are based.
+Formal lectures, web-based media, group wikis, in-class discussion, and web resources provide a varied learning environment to cover the syllabus outline and to ensure students can achieve the stated learning outcomes.
+There will be opportunities for students to pose questions, debate, and critically discuss issues during class sessions.
+A variety of materials will be posted on Blackboard, including most key readings and web-based media sources.

 The format of resits will be determined by the Board of Examiners